 For a very long time, Gilroy’s was one of the only family-owned breweries in Gauteng.
 Pull in for a good time, listen to owner and brewmaster Steve Gilroy spin you a few tall tales as you enjoy his creations.
 Fun fact: in a James Bond novel, 007 orders a Gilroy’s beer and a sandwich at a restaurant in Cape Town.
 That’s how cool this brewery is.
 They serve pretty good food to boot.
 Gilroy’s fills up fairly quickly on a Saturday, so try and book your table in advance.

 The Irish Club

-For a very long time the Irish Club in Linden has been serving our Irish community – especially on St. Patties.
-Recently the Irish – as it’s known to the locals – has been serving craft beer.
-From IPAs to bitters and everything in between can be consumed here – at bottom-line prices to boot.
+The Irish Club in Linden has been serving our Irish community, especially on St. Patties, for a very long time.
+Recently, the Irish, as it’s known to the locals, has been serving craft beer.
+From IPAs to bitters and everything in between can be consumed here; at bottom-line prices to boot.
 It’s the kind of place where you meet up with old friends over a pint or watch the Boks take on the Irish over a cold Guinness.